Backpropagation in hyperbolic chaos via adjoint shadowing: Preparations for continuous-time

-For continuous-time, let $f$ be the flow of $F+\gamma X$, where both $F$ and $X$ are smooth, $F$ is the base flow, $X$ is the perturbation, and the parameter $\gamma$ has base value zero.
+For continuous-time, let $f$ be the flow of $F+\gamma X$, where both $F$ and $X$ are smooth vector fields, $F$ is the base flow, $X$ is the perturbation, and the parameter $\gamma$ has base value zero.
 Assume that

 Since the attractor $K$ is compact, $|F|$ is uniformly bounded away from zero and infinity.
 Now $T_KM$ has a continuous $f_*$-invariant splitting into stable, unstable, and center subspaces, $T_KM = V^s \bigoplus V^u \bigoplus V^c$, Where $V^c$ is the one-dimensional subspace spanned by $F$.
+Should we have $F=0$ at some points, then the hyperbolicity of the entire system may be ruined and our works can be affected to various degrees: this requires some new techniques, which we shall discuss in \cref{s:future}.

 The notations in continuous-time is more convoluted.
 For an orbit $x_t=f^t(x_0)$, a homogeneous tangent equation of $e_t\in T_{x_t}\cM$ can be written in three ways:

 Here $\cL$ is the Lie-derivative and $\nabla$ is the Riemannian derivative.
 The last expression is an ODE since $\nabla_F$ is typically denoted by $\partial/\partial t$ in $\R^M$.